-Title insurance is a type of insurance that provides coverage to owners and lenders against losses that arise from title or ownership issues.
+Title insurance provides coverage to owners and lenders against losses that arise from title or ownership issues.

 A one-time insurance premium may provide you with coverage against: